jerry81/codeingame/AI/G14-TicTacToe/tictactoe-notes.md

   - include a timer function
   - we have vec of remaining moves we can makes - this will be shared between players

+4.  another obvious improvement opportunity:
+  - all else equal, go for center/corners and avoid sides
+  - let's do this first.

 ## Promotion to bronze

 - now it is 9x9 board